Liinkiing/multipiano/README.md

 - Change your username by double clicking on your badge
 - Change your color

-It's not finished and is more used for me as a POF.
+It's not finished and is more used for me as a test.
 I've wanted to mimic [http:/multiplayerpiano.com](http:/multiplayerpiano.com) in terms of features, for learning purposes